Ananyaiitbhilai/Assignment1b-ReadME/README.md

 5. Error prediction

 We have divided Our Trainind folder into 2 parts:- Training(80%) and Validation(20%). <br><br>
-We use the flattening technique which gives us the
+We use the flattening technique which is used to convert a matrix into a 1-D array.
-<describe flattening> <br>
 We resize the image to 32x32.It is critical to resize our images properly because this neural network requires these dimensions.
 Each neural network will require different dimensions, so just be aware of this.
 Flattening the data allows us to pass the raw pixel intensities to the input layer neurons easily.
 We get the length of feature vector as 32x32x3.
 Then we extract the fruit labels and normalize them.<br><br>
 We use label binarizer.
 At learning time, this simply consists in learning one regressor or binary classifier per class.
 In doing so, one needs to convert multi-class labels to binary labels (belong or does not belong to the class).<br><br>